MER-DAO/MEE-core/README.md

-# ETF-core
+# MEE-core
-Core Contracts for ETF
+Core Contracts for MEE